metr00/arch-setup/README.md

 ## description on how to setup arch linux

--check internet connection (use wired to make it easy) `ping -c 3 google.com`
+- check internet connection (use wired to make it easy) `ping -c 3 google.com`

 #update pacman database